ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 private void configurePresenceSDK() {
   PresenceSDK.getPresenceSDK(getApplicationContext()).setConfig(consumerKey /*Consumer key provided on dev portal*/,
     displayName /*your team display name */,
-    useNewAccountManager /*true/false for choosing between new or old account manager, by default it will choose old accounts manager */);
+    useNewAccountManager, /*true/false for choosing between new or old account manager, by default it will choose old accounts manager */ new PresenceSdkConfigListener () {

-  // Configure your branding color for the SDK
-  //opaque red
-  presenceSDK.getPresenceSDK(getApplicationContext()).setBrandingColor(
-  Color.parseColor("#ffff0000"));

-  new PresenceSdkConfigListener () {
     @Override
     public void onPresenceSdkConfigSuccessful() {
       configurePreseneSDK();